nfowler-1/CodedUIMapToolbox/README.md

+### Support for the CodedUIMapToolbox has ended.
+The VS2017 release is the final one.
+If another developer wants to pick it up, please create an issue here.

 # CodedUIMapToolbox
 UIMap Toolbox allows you to restructure, split and merge UIMaps created for Microsoft CodedUI tests in Visual Studio